Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiDocumentation.md

 #### Update password

 To update the password we use the method `PATCH`.
-We chose this method because for an `user_entity` we will only change one properties and the payload of the request is identical for every requests (except the value of the password of cours).
+We chose this method because for an `user_entity` we will only change one properties and the payload of the request is identical for every requests (except the value of the password of course).

 #### Payload verification